microsoftgraph/entra-powershell/README.md

 # Microsoft Graph Compatibility Adapter for AzureAD PowerShell

-Microsoft Graph Compatibility AzureAD is a collection of commands that emulates the legacy AzureAD PowerShell Commands.
-Using the new [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make the calls to [Microsoft Graph](http://microsoft.graph.com).
+Microsoft Graph Compatibility AzureAD is a collection of cmdlets that emulate the legacy AzureAD PowerShell cmdlets.
+It uses the [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make the calls to [Microsoft Graph](http://microsoft.graph.com).

-The intent of this module is provide AzureAD PowerShell Users a path to start their migration to new Microsoft Graph PowerShell SDK.
-Comands are create with different names that AzureAD ones to avoid name collisions.
+The purpose of this module is to provide AzureAD PowerShell users with a tool to support their migration to the Microsoft Graph PowerShell SDK.
+The adpater cmdlets have different names to those of the Azure AD PowerShell ones to avoid name collisions.

 **This module is under development NOT READY for Production dependency.**